 Furthermore, there are some cultural activities in the form of calligraphy and painting courses and competitions in poetry and quizzes.
 From time to time girls and women meet here for special activities.
 The EC's library has a good supply of books in Dari and English.

-In private homes, three-year courses are offered for older girls and women who want to try to catch up with lessons missed during the Taliban rule.
+In private homes, three-year courses are offered for older girls and women who want to try to catch up with lessons missed.
 After a three-year training period, some of them join state schools from grade 7.
 For young women in the villages, we offer courses with a duration of 18 months during which they study reading, writing and arithmetic three days/week and on the other three days they are learning to sew.
 Additionally, they are trained in health subjects for mother and child.
 After conclusion of the course they can keep the sewing machine enabling them to earn money by making dresses for women and children.
 Two days per week they go to the Women's Centre which we set up next to our Education Centre where they will also be in contact with customers who want to buy or sell what they made at home.

 Much has been achieved, but there is still lots more to be done!